 Fundamentally, you may have several residences, but you can only have one domicile.
 Your domicile is where you maintain your “forever” home.
 When you intend to stay in a specific location indefinitely, you become that location’s “domiciliary.”

 Moreover, your country of domicile is the country where you will forever reside in.
 Even if you move abroad, your domicile remains the same.

-Your domicile of origin at birth is where you live with your parents, and this goes on until you reach the age of acquiring the domicile of choice.
-If your parents were not married at your birth, your domicile status would be the same as your mother's.
+Your domicile of origin at birth is where you live with your parents, which goes on until you reach the age of majority and acquire the domicile of choice.
+If your parents were not married at birth, your domicile status would be the same as your mother’s.
 However, this depends on your parents’ circumstances and the laws of the country where you were born.

-See your domicile as a legal construct on paying taxes, voting, claiming benefits, filing lawsuits, and cooperating on governmental authority.
+Domicile is essential to establish several legal constructs such as voting privileges, claiming government benefits, filing lawsuits, and cooperating with regulatory bodies.
 Among other things, determining your domicile becomes crucial for tax purposes.
 The three main tax areas affected by your domicile are the following: